chrisjsewell/PyGauss/README.md

 ###The Hard Way (Windows)

-There is currently no pygauss conda distributable for Windows or for chemlab which has C-extensions that need to be built using a compiler.
-Therfore it will need to be cloned from GitHub. the extensions built, dependancies installed and finally installed.
+There is currently no pygauss conda distributable for Windows or for chemlab, which has C-extensions that need to be built using a compiler.
+Therefore it will need to be cloned from GitHub. the extensions built, dependancies installed and finally installed.

     conda create -n pg_env python=2.7
 	conda install -n pg_env -c https://conda.binstar.org/cjs14 cclib